open-craft/problem-builder/README.md

 if you want additional choices to be available such as "I don't know".

-### Self-assessment MRQs
+### Self-assessment Multiple Response Questions (MRQ)

-Multiple response questions are set up similarly to MCQs.
+Multiple Response Questions are set up similarly to MCQs.
 The answers are rendered as checkboxes.
 Unlike MCQs where only a single answer can be selected, MRQs allow multiple answers to be selected at the same time.